pawel-tomczak/pawel-tomczak.github.io/README.md

 - Led full data analysis processes, from requirements gathering to presenting results.
 - Designed methodologies for calculating ROI and evaluate business impact, develop user segmentation, measure retention and performance.

+#### **Behavioural research and data consultant** @ VRealms LLC(Freelance, 2020-2021)
+As a consultant, I developed research studies and a behavior-based machine learning classification system for the project “VR Gameplay Adjustment System Based on Player Adaptation and Competence.”
+- Created a theoretical measurement framework for assessing behavior in virtual environments.
+- Designed VR-based behavioral studies to evaluate players' adaptation to virtual reality and gaming competencies.
+- Developed a classification algorithm to assess player performance in VR.

 #### **Data and research team lead @ GameTime Project LLC (2018 - 2021)** <br/>
 Team lead responsible for carrying out the research and data analysis at GameTime Project, an HR-tech startup.
 I played a crucial role in developing ReQiu, a digital tool for personality assessment in the form of a computer game. <b/>
 Key responsibilities: